-What you can do: Before getting pregnant again, wait at least 18 months between giving birth and getting pregnant again.
+What you can do: Before getting pregnant again, wait at least 18 to 23 months between giving birth and getting pregnant again.
 This gives your body time to recover.
 If you're sexually active, and not ready to get pregnant right away, use birth control.
 See your health care provider before you get pregnant and tell him you’re trying to get pregnant again.

 Risk factor: Having an infection during pregnancy

 What you can do: Wash your hands well with soap and water after using the bathroom or blowing your nose.
 Call your provider if you feel burning when you go to the bathroom.
 Once you're pregnant, use a condom so you don't get a sexually transmitted infection, like HIV or herpes.

 Risk factor: Being very overweight or not weighing enough

 What you can do: Talk to your provider about getting to a healthy weight.
 Eat healthy foods and exercise or do something active every day.
 When you do get pregnant, talk to your provider about your weight gain during pregnancy.

 Risk factor: Smoking, drinking alcohol or using street drugs

 What you can do: Quit.
 Stay away from situations or places, like parties or bars, where you may smoke, drink alcohol or take street drugs.
 Ask your provider about programs that can help you quit.

 What can you do about preterm labor?